pjr93/tab-organizer/README.md

 To install, here are the instructions:

 1) First, download the zip file by clicking on the green code button near the top of the page and click download ZIP.
-Download it to a nice location
+Download it to a nice location.

 2) Unpack the .zip file to a folder which will contain the app.
 (It should unpack to a folder "tab-organizer".
 You want it all to be contained)